Job Purpose and Background

 - Work experience ideally from within, or supporting corporates within a sector with high plastics use or production e.g Food, Beverage & Tobacco, Manufacturing.

 This is a fixed term role for 12 months with possibility of renewal.
 The role will be based at CDP’s London office with options for remote/hybrid working and will report to the Senior Manager, Questionnaire & Scoring Evolution.

 Salary and benefits: £37,600-£39,000 with annual discretionary bonus (depending on organization performance), 30 days’ holiday plus bank holidays, generous non-contributory pension provision, life assurance, flexible working opportunities, and other benefits.
 There is a 3-month probationary period for this role.

 Before you apply

-We’ll only use the information you provide to process your application.
-For more details on how we use your information, see our applicants privacy notice.
-By emailing us your CV and covering letter, you are permitting CDP to use the information you have provided for recruitment purposes.
+We will only use the information you provide to process your application.
+For more details on how we use your information, see CDP’s applicants privacy notice.
+By providing your CV (Curriculum Vitae) and motivation letter, you are permitting CDP to use the information you have provided for recruitment purposes.